GanjaGanja/GanjaGanja/README.md

 ## About me

 Frontend development is my passion.
 I started with jQuery, then moved to create SPAs with AngularJS, and then finally modern Angular.
-I built from scratch one project for a company based in Hungary and supported multiple projects for companies from Kazakhstan, Belarus and Netherlands with Angular.
+I built from scratch one project for a company based in Hungary and supported multiple projects for companies from Kazakhstan, Belarus and Netherlands.
+All the projects were built with Angular.
 I've been a mentor for junior frontend devs a couple of times.
 I consider myself a team player who is ready to help any of my teammates.
 Besides frontend, I learn Java and Spring Boot framework now in order to be a full-stack developer.

 My hobbies are reading everything UI-related, traveling to distant countries, running in my awesome neighborhood in Rotterdam.
 Also, I love to travel to random Dutch cities/villages on the train, rent a bicycle there and explore the place.
 Btw I moved to the Netherlands at the end of 2021 so there are plenty of places for me to explore.